-Depreciation of revenue earning equipment increased \$3.7 million, or 1.1% in 2015 when compared with 2014.
-The increase was driven by a slightly larger average fleet size as compared to 2014.
+Depreciation of revenue earning equipment and lease charges, net increased \$4.7 million, or 1.9%, in the nine months of 2015 when compared with 2014.
+The increase was driven by a larger average fleet size as compared to 2014.

-Selling, general and administrative expenses increased \$21.9 million, or 8.8%, from the prior year primarily resulting from \$5.0 million in costs associated with separation of a senior executive during second quarter of 2015 and increased costs related to an increase in sales force personnel in an effort to increase new account wins and diversify our customer base.
+Selling, general and administrative expenses increased \$29.9 million, or 16.4%, in the nine months of 2015 when compared with 2014, primarily resulting from \$5.0 million in costs associated with separation of a senior executive during second quarter of 2015, a \$2.1 million increase in costs for the spin-off transaction, as well as increased costs associated with a larger sales force year-over-year.

-Restructuring expense decreased to \$4.3 million for 2015 compared to \$5.7 million for 2014, or a decrease of 24.6%.
-During 2014, there were 11 branch closings resulting in severance and branch closure costs.
-In 2015, all of the costs were related to headcount reductions and there were no branch closings.
+Restructuring expense decreased to \$3.5 million for the nine months of 2015 compared to \$5.1 million for the same period in 2014, or a decrease of 31.4%.
+In the nine months ended September 30, 2014, there were 11 branch closings resulting in severance and branch closure costs.
+In the 2015 period, all of the costs were related to headcount reductions and there were no branch closings.